 BestRCCopters.com provides FREE, UNBIASED reviews and recommendation on the best radio controlled helicopters on the market.
 Since we do not sell these awesome copters ourself, you can be sure that we are providing non-affiliated reviews based on professional critics and personal use.

 It has been over 75 years since VS-300, the first flying helicopter, took flight from Stratford, Connecticut.
-Using the same principles of flight as our ancestors, the use of a primary lift rotor and a directional tail rotor, we have managed to compress the amazing capability and maneuverability of the helicopter into a minuscule yet incredibly powerful form. ...
+Using the same principles of flight as previous generations, the use of a primary lift rotor and a directional tail rotor, we have managed to compress the amazing capability and maneuverability of the helicopter into a minuscule yet incredibly powerful form. ...
 Read more

 Remote Controlled Helicopters have some of the most ardent fans.
 Someone looking to get into this incredible hobby may be quickly shocked at how intense the followers can be.
 A quick glance through an RC forum can be extremely overwhelming.
 When under the beginners section you still see titles like "Rotor Size vs Body weight" , "How to lower Head Speed" , "Using a 100 Engine Class" , or even "Energy Decision: Electric or Glow Fuel?"
 These forums and product review sites are loaded with experts and biases that can make the reviews completely useless to the average reader.
 Here at BestRCCopters.com, we are proud to not be biased by trying to push any individual products.
 We have carefully assembled data and reviews from all over the internet and from our personal experience.